lucarebuffi/wofrywise/README.txt

-WOFRY - SRW (Wave Optics FRamework in pYthon) for WISE library
+WOFRY (Wave Optics FRamework in pYthon) for WISE library
 ======

 Kernel classes for WOFRY - WISE in python